 Automation efforts in the office are intended to reduce manual processes, reduce paper use, and provide a consistent framework for getting work done accurately.
-This means digitizing tasks and paper-based processes and designing systems to route information more efficiently.
+This means digitizing tasks and paper-based processes and designing systems to efficiently route information.
 To do this, tasks are defined in digital office automation tools and connected into a series of actionable, automated steps that are carried out consistently every time through office automation software.

 Some back-office areas that can leverage an office automation system include:

-In many cases, even for large organizations, systems and "processes" routinely consist of people emailing spreadsheets and documents around for review.
-One classic example of manual back-office work is one person emailing another person with information to be entered into another system, (e.g."Please post this in the CRM!").
-Another is someone making a request by emailing a PDF or Spreadsheet form to a departmental mailbox instead of entering the information directly into a digital form for automated routing, review, approval, and insertion into a common system.
+In many cases, even for large organizations, systems and "processes" routinely consist of people emailing spreadsheets and documents for review.
+One classic example of manual back-office work is one person emailing another person with information to be entered into another system (e.g., "Please post this in the CRM!").
+Another is someone requesting by emailing a PDF or Spreadsheet form to a departmental mailbox instead of entering the information directly into a digital form for automated routing, review, approval, and insertion into a common system.

-Obviously, these are not best-in-class ways to handle the flow of information between people and systems.
-In fact, all these manual methods are more likely to frustrate and impede business goals rather than accomplish them.
+These are not best-in-class ways to handle the flow of information between people and systems.
+All these manual methods are more likely to frustrate and impede business goals than accomplish them.